 This is another example of a Firewall Checker result.

 This is not a complete fail like before, but it is neither a complete success.

-The same applies as before though, talk with your firewall manufacturer if you require assistance in the configuration before proceeding any further.
+The same procedure applies as before.
+Talk with your firewall manufacturer if you require assistance in the configuration before proceeding any further.

 This is what a successful Firewall Checker result looks like.

 So what has been checked in the firewall checker?

 Full Cone NAT has been successfully configured and Port Preservation is correct.

 SIP ALG has also been tested by the Firewall checker and has not been detected, so it is considered to be disabled.

 Also, remember that we mentioned that the ports are not checked for TCP, so ensure the ports that require TCP have been opened correctly.